bigskysoftware/_hyperscript/www/docs.md

 One concern with this approach, however, is security.
 This is especially the case if you are injecting user-created content into your site without any sort of HTML escaping discipline.

-You should, of course, escape all 3rd party untrusted content that is injected into your site, particularly to prevent [XSS attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).
-The `_`, `script` and `data-script` attributes, as well as inline `<script>` tags should be disallowed.
+You should, of course, escape all 3rd party untrusted content that is injected into your site to prevent, among other issues, [XSS attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).
+The `_`, `script` and `data-script` attributes, as well as inline `<script>` tags should all be filtered.

-It is important to understand that hyperscript is *interpreted* and, thus, does not use eval (except for the inline js features).

-You (or your security team) for example may use a [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to disallow inline scripting.
-This will have no effect on hyperscript functionality, and this is almost certainly not what you (or your security team) intends.
+Note that it is important to understand that hyperscript is *interpreted* and, thus, does not use eval (except for the inline js features).
+You (or your security team) may use a [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) that disallows inline scripting.
+This will have *no effect* on hyperscript functionality, and is almost certainly not what you (or your security team) intends.

-If you don't want a particular part of the DOM to allow for hyperscript interpretation, you may place a `disable-scripting` or `data-disable-scripting` attribute on the enclosing element of that area.
+To address this, if you don't want a particular part of the DOM to allow for hyperscript interpretation, you may place a `disable-scripting` or `data-disable-scripting` attribute on the enclosing element of that area.

 This will prevent hyperscript from executing within that area in the DOM: